 - Brush or spoon balsamic apple butter glaze over all sides of the pork, trying to glaze them as evenly as possible.
 Keep about 4 tablespoons set aside to baste with later.

 - Keep the fattier side of the pork up so it can self-baste while cooking.
-Place pork in the oven and roast for 25 - 35 minutes, depending on the size of the tenderloins, or until they have an internal temperature of at least 145°F. About halfway through cooking, baste pork with remaining glaze.
+Place pork in the oven and roast for 25 - 35 minutes, depending on the size of the tenderloins, or until they have an internal temperature of at least 145°F. About halfway through cooking, baste the pork with the remaining glaze.

 - Remove pork from oven, loosely cover in foil, and let rest for at least 5 minutes before slicing to allow juices to settle.
 Cut into even slices, spooning pan juices over the top if desired, and serve.

 Remember that when roasting meat, it will continue to cook a couple of minutes after being removed from the oven.